Cefixime

 Cefixime, sold under the brand name Suprax among others, is an antibiotic medication used to treat a number of bacterial infections.
 These infections include otitis media, strep throat, pneumonia, urinary tract infections, gonorrhea, and Lyme disease.
 For gonorrhea typically only one dose is required.
 In the United States it is a second-line treatment to ceftriaxone for gonorrhea.
 It is taken by mouth.

 Common side effects include diarrhea, abdominal pain, and nausea.
-Serious side effects may include allergic reactions and Clostridium difficile diarrhea.
+Serious side effects may include allergic reactions and Clostridioides difficile diarrhea.
 It is not recommended in people with a history of a severe penicillin allergy.
 It appears to be relatively safe during pregnancy.
 It is in the third-generation cephalosporin class of medications.
 It works by disrupting the bacteria's cell wall resulting in its death.

 Cefixime was patented in 1979 and approved for medical use in the United States in 1989.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication in the United States.